JamesTheHacker/passman/README.md

 * When generating a key ensure your password is very strong!
 The longer the better!
 * Backup your private and public keys onto physical media.
 If you're super paranoid print them off as QR codes and store them in a safe.
 * Make regular backups of password database/s in the event of system failure, nature disaster, etc.
+* Encrypt your swap space

+## Issues

+The unencrypted password database is briefly stored in a `/tmp` using `mktemp`.
+It is possible under certain conditions for this password to end up in swap space.
+This isn't idea if your swap space is not encrypted.
+I am working on fixing this.

 ## Contributing